thunder/action-drupal-coder/README.md

 This is a GitHub action that checks your drupal module against the drupal coding styles (Drupal, DrupalPractice) and outputs the warnings and errors using [reviewdog](https://github.com/reviewdog/reviewdog).

+By default only issues in added/modified lines are reported.

 ## Input